KosukeHamazaki/RAINBOWR/README.md

 ### The stable version for `RAINBOWR` package is now available at the [CRAN (Comprehensive R Archive Network)](https://cran.r-project.org/package=RAINBOWR).

+### Please check the change in RAINBOWR with the version update from [NEWS.md](https://github.com/KosukeHamazaki/RAINBOWR/blob/master/NEWS.md).

 ### The older version of `RAINBOWR` is `RAINBOW`, which is available at https://github.com/KosukeHamazaki/RAINBOW.
 ##### We changed the package name from `RAINBOW` to `RAINBOWR` because the original package name `RAINBOW` conflicted with the package `rainbow` (https://cran.r-project.org/package=rainbow) when we submitted our package to `CRAN` (https://cran.r-project.org/).